psnewer/nautilus_trader/docs/developer_guide/environment_setup.md

 :::note
 The `LD_LIBRARY_PATH` export is Linux-specific and not needed on macOS or Windows.
-Adjust the Python version in the path to match your system.
-Use `uv python list` to find the exact path.

 - `PYO3_PYTHON` tells PyO3 which Python interpreter to use, reducing unnecessary recompilation.
 - `PYTHONHOME` is required when running `make cargo-test` with a `uv`-installed Python.